-Substantial investments undertaken recently; large capex plans - KFIL, over the last three years, undertook a debt-funded acquisition of ISMT and incurred substantial capital expenditure (partly debt funded), which led to elevated debt levels as on September 30, 2023 (with respect to the historical levels).
-In March 2022, KFIL acquired a 51.25% stake in ISMT for Rs.
-476 crore.
-The same was largely funded by debt.
+Substantial debt-funded investments undertaken recently; large capex plans - KFIL, over the last three years, undertook a debt-funded acquisition of ISMT for Rs.
+476 crore (in March 2022) and incurred substantial capital expenditure (partly debt funded), which led to elevated debt levels as on September 30, 2023 (with respect to the historical levels).
 In September 2023, KFIL acquired a 100% stake in OEPL for ~Rs.
-110 crore, which was largely debt funded.
+112 crore, which was largely debt funded.
 ICRA also notes that KFIL has substantial capex plans of Rs.
-600-700 crore per annum over the next two years towards introduction of pulverised coal injection, capacity expansion, solar power project, debottlenecking and other cost saving projects, which would keep its debt levels elevated and free cash flows under check.
-Going forward, the company's ability to ramp up the operations of the acquired assets by increasing capacity utilisation levels, improve profitability and achieve the desired operating parameters would be key monitorable.
+600-800 crore per annum (at the consolidated level) over the next two years towards pulverised coal injection, capacity expansion, solar power project, setting up of alloy steel plant, debottlenecking and other cost saving projects, which would keep its debt levels elevated.
+Coupled with high debt repayments of around Rs.
+300 crore per annum in FY2024 and FY2025, these would keep the company's free cash flows under check.
+Going forward, the company's ability to ramp up the operations of the acquired assets by increasing capacity utilisation levels, improving profitability and achieving desired operating parameters would be key monitorable.

-Exposure to volatility in raw material prices - Raw materials account for a major part of the operational cost for pig iron players, including KFIL, and are thus, important determinants of profitability.
+Exposed to volatility in raw material prices - Raw materials account for the major part of the operational cost for pig iron players, including KFIL, and are thus important determinants of profitability.
 As the pig iron business is cyclical in nature, it is exposed to margin risks arising from the temporary mismatches in the prices of raw materials and pig iron, causing volatility in profitability and cash flows.
 Nonetheless, backward integration through coke and iron ore would mitigate the risk to some extent.
 ICRA also notes that given the sizeable coking coal imports, KFIL's profitability remains exposed to forex currency movements.
 The company, however, adopts conservative hedging strategies to minimise the impact of forex volatility.

-Casting division's performance is exposed to inherent cyclicality in key end-user segments - KFIL's casting division derives around 80% of its sales from CV and tractor segments both of which are exposed to the inherent demand cyclicality.
+Casting division's performance exposed to inherent cyclicality in key end-user segments - KFIL's casting division derives around 80% of its sales from CV and tractor segments, both of which are exposed to the inherent demand cyclicality.
 Any sustained demand weakness from its key end-user segments, as witnessed in the past, could adversely impact its revenues and earnings profiles.